CSC-DPR/eopf-cpm/docs/source/developer-guide/mapping_impl.rst

 item_format :
     registration string of an accessor/store in the EOStoreFactory.
 We currently provide : grib, jp2, netcdf, netcdf_string_to_time, xmlangles, xmlmetadata, xmltp, zarr

+is_optional:
+    (optional) a boolean indicating if the presence of this data is optional (default to false)

 local_path :
     (optional) an alternative way of passing the local_path used by the accessor to get the item.
 It's not recommended to use both local_path and source_path:local_path.